-This foolproof stuffing recipe has just the right proportions so that it’s never too spongy or too dry.
+This foolproof classic Stuffing Recipe has just the right proportions so that it’s never too spongy or too dry.
 And it’s a savory and sweet recipe.

 You’ll get the savory flavors of Italian sausage, sage, and onions plus a hint of sweetness from the dried apples and apricots.